Indian Patent Office: Modernisation

 The Indian Patent Office has implemented a modernisation program according to an Indian govt website.
 And according to this website "Efforts have been made to improve the working of the Patent Offices within the resources available and that the problem of backlog is also being attacked through 50% higher monthly target for disposal of patent applications per Examiner".
 E- Filing of Patents & Trademarks is made possible and according to an Indian Minister the first phase of the modernisation comes to an end and the Indian Patent office wishes to be an International search Authority.
 The second phase of modernisation has been proposed with the aim of achieving US patent examination efficiency among others.
 Patent filings during the year 2007–08 were 35218.

 Criticism

 As per an Indian patent attorney, patents which were beyond the Act were granted by the office.
 The Indian Patent office had an unusually high grant rate for the year 2005–06 in respect of numbers of refused patent applications compared to other major patent offices.
 The monthly target for Indian examiners is 30 new and amended applications per month and the Indian Patent Office strictly has only 12 months to grant/refuse the application as compared to foreign patent offices where applicants can extend the final date indefinitely.
 Knowledge commission, an Indian Government appointed body has recommended measures regarding the functioning of the office.

+There is a growing space of research literature about the Indian Patent regime, for example, in the context of how the working of pharmaceutical patents remains low in India, and how the Form 27 amendment does not sync with the reality of how it brings quality to Indian patents.